Eniti-Codes/Hotkey-Engineer/README.md

   * **Developed For:** X11 Desktop Environments (e.g., Cinnamon, GNOME, KDE Plasma, XFCE).
   * **Tested On:** Linux Mint.
   * **Other Distributions:** While designed for X11, functionality on other Linux distributions is not guaranteed and may require manual adjustments.
+  * **Xwayland Support:** The application is built to be compatible with Wayland through the Xwayland compatibility layer, and this is the intended path for official support.
+However, this functionality is currently untested.
+We encourage users to test it and report their experience on GitHub to help us improve.

 ## Getting Started